SM/0026 - MATHEMATICAL ANALYSIS 2

 Definitions of constrained local extremum, constrained global extremum, constrained stationary point and their relationship (the method of Lagrange multipliers).

-The course consists of lectures (for a total amount of 80 hours) using the blackboard in which theoretical aspects, some applications and exercises are explained.
+The course consists of lectures (for a total amount of 80 hours) using the blackboard in which theoretical aspects, some applications and exercises (including homeworks) are explained.